tldr-pages/tldr/pages/android/bugreportz.md

 `bugreportz`

-- Show a [p]rogress of the current operation:
+- Display a [p]rogress of the current operation:

 `bugreportz -p`